Cosmology: Religious or mythological cosmology

+Religious or mythological cosmology is a body of beliefs based on mythological, religious, and esoteric literature and traditions of creation and eschatology.
+Historically, religious cosmology and myths have intertwined with scientific and philosophical understandings, but recent scientific cosmology has challenged many aspects of religious cosmology.
+Generally, scientific cosmology is grounded in empirical evidence and observations, while religious and mythological cosmology relies on the persuasive arguments by prophets, philosophers, or mathematicians.

 Philosophy

 Representation of the observable universe on a logarithmic scale.
 Distance from the Sun increases from center to edge.
 Planets and other celestial bodies were enlarged to appreciate their shapes.

 Cosmology deals with the world as the totality of space, time and all phenomena.
 Historically, it has had quite a broad scope, and in many cases was found in religion.
 Some questions about the Universe are beyond the scope of scientific inquiry but may still be interrogated through appeals to other philosophical approaches like dialectics.
 Some questions that are included in extra-scientific endeavors may include: